 Oh, and be generous with the cinnamon, it makes the squres taste so good.
 I just love cinnamon, you can tell I suppose.
 Anything cinnamon, and I am happy.
 Because anything tastes better with it.
 I love having it on anything, especially on my Eggy bread with cinnamon, walnuts and fruit.
 That’s my breakfast sorted!
 So, anyway, grab a few of these pumpkin and sweet potatoes squares, switch the TV on, and relax.
 You have done a brilliant job baking them!

-If you’ve tried these PUMPKIN SQUARES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried these PUMPKIN SQUARES RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Best pumpkin squares recipe with sweet potatoes, Autumn's finest dessert.
+Pumpkin Square Recipes, Autumn's finest dessert.
 Melt-in your-mouth homemade pastry, a delicious pumpkin and sweet potato filling with a vanilla touch, you gotta try this recipe!

 - 2 large sweet potatoes (2 cups sweet potato puree)